avasalya/DF_Linemod_ROS/README.md

 <br />

 # Known issues
-* `Mask-rcnn is slow`, takes more than 0.5 seconds to process single frame
+* `Mask-rcnn is slow`, takes more than 0.5 seconds to process single frame, causes DF freezing with `densefusion_ros.py`.
+If this happens,
+    * simply, restart the node again.
+    * another solution, put a condition and receive new RGBD frame only when mask-rcnn has finished processing previous frame. --> this will increase overall inference time.
 * if `no onigiri detected` msg appears, that would mean depth camera is unable to distinguish between object and background, in such case, change your object location.
 * if using `densefusion_cam.py`, RGBD pointCloud won't update properly, due to probable RVIZ pointCloud memory leaking bug.
 Rely on 2D image output.